lottekoblens/hoe-fossielvrij-is-deze-laadpaal/README.md

 <img src="/public/images/project.gif" width="350" alt="gif of application">

 I made an application which shows the user a map of the Netherlands.
-To create the map I used mapbox:
+To create the map I used mapbox.
+The map is created with the following code:

 ```js
 const getUserLocation = () => {